whoa12/Library-Management/README.md

 *CREATE DATABASE librarydb;*

+(Please make sure that MySQL is running at port 3306 on your local machine)

 ###   3. Configure Credentials & Run the Application

-In Git Bash (from inside the project directory), run:
+In Git Bash (from inside the project directory), run the following command:

 *export DB_USERNAME=your_username && export DB_PASSWORD=your_password && mvn spring-boot:run*
 Please replace the placeholders with your actual MySQL username and password.